markschl/seq_consensus/docs/source/usage.rst

 Some explanation regarding the commandline arguments: '-e '.' -T rna' tells the tool about end gaps and the molecule type. '-c 0.05' suppresses the output of columns with very few non-gap columns (requires at least 5% non-gap columns).
-The '-k' and '-H' options define the regex pattern matching for extracting and displaying the taxonomic ranks used for grouping.
+The '-k' option defines the regex pattern that matches the taxonomic ranks in the sequence header (used for grouping), and the '-H' option defines, how the FASTA headers of the consensus sequences are composed. '\\g<1>' references the first regex group (pattern in parentheses), thus making sure that 'Opisthokonta' does not appear in the headers.

 The following screenshot from the Geneious software shows the output (additionally reordered using the FastTree plugin):